ahochsteger/gmail-processor/README.md

 Configuration
 -------------

-The configuration parameters are documented in the files Code.gs.
+The configuration parameters are documented in the files [Code.gs](https://github.com/ahochsteger/gmail2gdrive/blob/master/Code.gs).

+Make sure tho have the following set up:
+* Create the label configured as processedLabel in Gmail
+* Create all destination folders of the rules in Google Drive

 Feedback and contributions